motzel/replay-analyzer/README.md

 If I can find the time for it at all 😉

 - [Beat Leader web replays](https://github.com/BeatLeader/BeatSaber-Web-Replays) integration
+- the ability to set a directory containing replays so that the program does not have to be installed in a specific location
-- automatic removal of replays according to preset criteria (e.g., top three, five newest, etc.).
+- automatic removal of map replays according to preset criteria (e.g., top three, five newest, etc.).
+- grouping and filtering of maps
 - downloading replays of other players from the BL server for analysis
 - BL API integration (?)
 - more stats (everyone loves them, right? ;-)